-Each year thousands of children are severely injured in toy related injuries.
-A report by the United Sates Consumer Product Safety Commission estimated that in 2015 about 254,200 toy-related injuries occurred that required emergency room treatment.
+Each year thousands of children are severely injured in toy-related injuries.
+A report by the United States Consumer Product Safety Commission estimated that in 2015 about 254,200 toy-related injuries occurred that required emergency room treatment.

 Unfortunately, toy manufacturers still produce toys that could be potentially dangerous to children.
 Attorney Chad McLain recently went on Good Day Tulsa to discuss hazardous toys and how to keep kids safe this holiday season.
 If you missed the segment, you can watch it below.

 When shopping for toys this holiday season, be sure to keep in mind the dangers toys could pose to your little ones.
 Some potential hazards toys could pose are:

 - Choking – toys with small parts could pose a serious threat to a child.
 The popular “Fidget Spinner” toy can actually come apart and if a child puts the pieces in their mouth, they could choke.
 Additionally, toys that come with removable accessories such as the “Brianna Mine to Love” toy could also cause a child to choke.

 - Strangulation – the industry requires strings on playpen and crib toys to be less than 12 inches in length, however, there is no regulation for “pull toys”.
 Toys such as the “Pull Along Pony’s” cord with cords measuring longer than 12 inches pose a strangulation/entanglement hazard.

 - Blunt force trauma – many toy swords on the market such as the “Wonder Woman Battle-Action Sword” have pointy tips.
 When children play with swords and jab at people, they could cause serious facial or other impact injuries.